“I got it!!!” – Circuit Judge

 “Your input has been invaluable” – Resident Judge Candidate

-It looks very similar to the 2019 competition (with a request for a description of your sitting experience)) but in many ways, this is one of the most straight forward competitions that the JAC run.
+It looks very similar to previous CJ competitions and in many ways, this is one of the most straight forward competitions that the JAC run.
 It has evolved over the years and now successful candidates know what they have to do: demonstrate their evidence of the competencies.
 You have two panels you need to convince – the short-listing panel and the selection day panel.
 There is some very helpful feedback, sound guidance and clear advice from the JAC on their website.
 There are expected to be 80 vacancies, but as with other competitions, the number may vary as the competition progresses.

 ****** Jurisdiction Statement of Suitability *****

 “When applying, you will also be required to complete a statement of suitability for each of the jurisdictions you apply for.
 This is an opportunity for you to demonstrate how your knowledge and experience makes you suitable for appointment to the jurisdiction/s applied for.

 Note that whilst you may apply for more than one jurisdiction, selections are made solely on merit and you will only be recommended to, and offered, one post.
 You should, therefore, consider your preferences carefully.”